RonyxDumb/Indie-Cross-Android/README.md

 	- `haxelib git tentools https://github.com/TentaRJ/tentools`

 # Android Installation
-Follow a guide for compiling (FNF for Android)[https://github.com/RonyxDumb/FNF-Android-Porting-Guide], but with some changes:
+Follow a guide for compiling [FNF for Android](https://github.com/RonyxDumb/FNF-Android-Porting-Guide), but with some changes:
 1. Download
 * [JDK](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) - Download the version `11` of it
 * [Android Studio](https://developer.android.com/studio) - I recomend you to download the latest version